spack/spack/lib/spack/docs/packaging_guide.rst

    depends_on('python@3')

 since we don't care about the latter digits.
+You can think of this as a short-hand for ``@3:3``.
 Among equivalent specs, usually the most succinct is preferred.

 Note that if a version part is alphabetic, it is considered to precede numeric versions, and it is compared to other alphabetic sequences using